Cisco-Talos/Xfiletrator/README.md

 # Xfiletrator: The Exfiltration Mapping Framework

 A structured framework to document and analyze benign tools abused for data exfiltration.
-It highlights detection-relevant features, stealth techniques, and forensic artifacts to support threat hunting, detection engineering, and post-incident analysis.
+It highlights detection-relevant features and forensic artifacts to support threat hunting, detection engineering, and post-incident analysis.

 ---